LeoooDias/msgModel/README.md

 - `CLAUDE_TOP_P` - default: `0.95`
 - `CLAUDE_TOP_K` - default: `40`

+### Privacy and Data Retention Settings
+The script is configured by default to minimize data retention across all providers:

+- `OPENAI_STORE_DATA` - default: `False`
+  - When `False`, prevents OpenAI from using your data for model training
+  - API requests include `"store": false` parameter

+- `OPENAI_DELETE_FILES_AFTER_USE` - default: `True`
+  - When `True`, automatically deletes uploaded files (PDFs) from OpenAI's servers immediately after processing
+  - Ensures no file data persists on OpenAI's infrastructure

+- `CLAUDE_CACHE_CONTROL` - default: `False`
+  - When `False`, disables prompt caching to avoid data retention
+  - Adds privacy-mode metadata to requests

+- `GEMINI_CACHE_CONTROL` - default: `False`
+  - When `False`, disables caching for privacy

+**Privacy Note**: These settings prioritize data privacy by default.
+The script will display privacy settings at the end of each execution to confirm which protections are active.

 **Note**: All configuration values are required and used explicitly throughout the script.
 The functions do not assume any default values - all parameters are passed from the configuration constants.

 ## Supported File Types